Bart de Pau Language Courses BV

 – completing an intake form

-– doing an extra level test
+– doing an extra level test (if you book level 3 or higher)

 CEFR